 The Four Types of Steel

-Carbon Steel has three main subgroups depending on the amount of carbon in the metal: Low Carbon Steels/Mild Steels (up to 0.3% carbon), Medium Carbon Steels (0.3–0.6% carbon), and High Carbon Steels (more than 0.6% carbon).
+Carbon Steel has three main subgroups depending on how much carbon is in the metal: Low Carbon Steels/Mild Steels (up to 0.3% carbon), Medium Carbon Steels (0.3–0.6% carbon), and High Carbon Steels (more than 0.6% carbon).

 What are the different grades of steel?

-- The ASTM Grading System assigns each metal a letter prefix based on its overall category (“A” is the designation for iron and steel materials), as well as a sequentially-assigned number that corresponds with that metal’s specific properties.
+- The ASTM Grading System assigns each metal a letter prefix based on its overall category (“A” is the designation for iron and steel materials), as well as a sequentially assigned number that corresponds with that metal’s specific properties.

 - The SAE Grading System uses a four-digit number for classification.
 The first two digits denote the steel type and alloying element concentration, and the last two digits indicate the carbon concentration of the metal.

-Steel grading standards are widely used by scientists, engineers, architects, and government agencies to ensure quality and consistency of materials.
+Steel grading standards are widely used by scientists, engineers, architects, and government agencies to ensure the quality and consistency of materials.
 These standards provide a common language to communicate the properties of steel with great specificity, and guide product manufacturers toward proper processing and application procedures.